 Taste and Cost/Serving Size - The taste of my pasta dish was FANTASTIC and the cost was very reasonable.
 With that said, I must admit that I am a bit of a big portion guy, and would have liked a little more substance to go with my oversized plate.
 I was also a tad let down that a gluten-free bread option was not available.
 Because I was dining with my office manager, neither of us ended up having bread as she didn’t want to enjoy her non gluten-free bread in front of me.
 Personally, the bread thing really wouldn’t be a big deal for my wife and I, as we do follow the Paleo diet very closely.
 However I understand that for the growing population of individuals with gluten sensitivities, a gluten-free bread option would certainly be a nice addition to the menu and most likely wouldn’t be too difficult to implement.

 Overall Experience - The overall experience was good.
 As mentioned, I was invited back by the manager for an off hours tour of the kitchen.
 At that time, I met the head chef, Jason, who was very knowledgeable about gluten sensitivities and allergen avoidance in food preparation.
 Jason took me through the steps taken to avoid the potential for accidental cross-contamination.
 The gluten-free pastas are made first thing in the morning in clean pots and then packaged in special “labeled” bags and stored in the fridge until a gluten-free option is ordered.
 There was even a grill that was strictly for grilling bread.
 While the deli meat possibly had gluten in it, it was in a separate location designated for sandwich preparation and would not be included in any GF meal.
 All Salads are prepared GF and any croutons are added after salads have been made.
 My only concern was a bread crumb container that was just a little too close to the spinach by my standards.
 Upon stating my concern, they immediately informed me that they would gladly move the container.
 Also, because there was no “Gluten-Free” menu, I did suggest creating one, and Jason even suggested adding a GF symbol in front of all of the GF options on the current menu.
 The manager agreed and said that he would get to work on this idea as soon as possible.
-I give Pastini Pastaria 4.5 Stars, and would recommend the Bend location for those with a gluten sensitivity.
+I give Pastini Pastaria 4.5 Stars, and would recommend the Bend location for those with a gluten sensitivity or Celiac disease.
 In my educational talk with the manager and head chef, I did emphasize the importance of treating every individual ordering GF as if they could have the worst possible reaction imaginable.